tieyingzhang/home/_pages/publications.md

 {% if site.author.googlescholar %}
   <div class="wordwrap">
     You can find my articles on <a href="{{site.author.googlescholar}}">my Google Scholar profile</a>.

-    Star (*) indicates that the work was conducted by interns under my supervision, or that I am the corresponding author.
+    <br>Star (*) indicates that the work was conducted by interns under my supervision, or that I am the corresponding author.
   </div>
 {% endif %}